josh-W42/english-autocomplete-api-tester/README.md

 The goal of this api is to make an autocomplete feature that's commonly used in search fields.

-I want to make a couple routes with query parameters that can change the data returned.
+I want to make a route with query parameters that can change the data returned.
 Like: limit=10

-I do also want to add a feature to add a word to dictionary.

 ## Planning: